JetBrains/amper/docs/Tutorial.md

+# Tutorial

 This tutorial gives a short introduction to Amper and how to create a new project.

-If you are looking for more detailed info, check [the documentation](Documentation.md).
+If you are looking for more detailed information, check [the documentation](Documentation.md).

-### Before you start
+## Before you start

 Check the [setup instructions](Setup.md).

-### Step 1.
+## Step 1.
 Hello, World

 The first thing you’d want to try when getting familiar with a new tool is just a simple "Hello, World" application.
 Here is what we do:

-Create a `module.yaml` file:
+Create a `module.yaml` file at the root of your project:

 ```YAML
 product: jvm/app